Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Graphical representation of the criterion

 \section{Graphical representation of the criterion}

-We have shown that an interaction network is injective over the set of kinetics strictly monotonic with respect to an influence specification $\mmI$ if and only if $\mmI$ is SNS.
-The property of being SNS relies on computing the symbolic determinant of $\widetilde{AZ(\bv)}$.
-Since visual inspection is often more appealing than computation, injectivity based criteria to the preclusion of multistationarity have been interpreted in graph theoretical terms \cite{craciun-feinbergII,banaji-craciun1,banaji-craciun2,Shinar-conc2}.
-Generally, the outcome does not provide a full characterization of injectivity but only a sufficient graphical condition that guarantees injectivity of a network.
-In this section we show that the decomposition \eqref{cauchy2} provides a direct graphical procedure for the computation of the determinant of $\widetilde{AZ(\bv)}$.
+We have shown that a matrix $A$ is injective over the set of kinetics strictly monotonic with respect to an influence specification $Z$, if and only if $Z$ is $A$-SNS.
+The property of being $A$-SNS relies on computing the symbolic determinant of $\widetilde{AZ_X}$.
+Since visual inspection is often more appealing than computation, injectivity-based criteria to preclude multistationarity have been interpreted in graph-theoretical terms \cite{craciun-feinbergII,banaji-craciun1,banaji-craciun2,Shinar-conc2}.
+Generally, the outcome does not provide a full characterization of injectivity but only a sufficient graphical condition that guarantees injectivity of $A$.
+In this section we show that the decomposition \eqref{cauchy2} can be interpreted directly in terms of circuits in the DSR-graph.

-The procedure basically relies on a variant of the DSR-graph (directed-species-reaction-graph) introduced in \cite{banaji-craciun2}, using the matrices $A$ and $Z(\bv)$.
-To fix the notation, let $(\mmN,\mmI)$ be an interaction network with ordered set of species $\mmS=\{S_1,\dots,S_n\}$ and reactions $\mmR=\{r_1,\dots,r_m\}$.
-Let $A=\{a_{i,u}\}$ be the stoichiometric matrix and $\bv = \{v_{u,i}\}$ a kinetic order.
-The DSR-graph, $G_{\mmN,\mmI}$, associated to $(\mmN,\mmI)$ is defined in the following way.
+The procedure basically relies on a variant of the DSR-graph (directed-species-reaction-graph) introduced in \cite{banaji-craciun2}, using the matrices $A$ and $Z_X$.
+To fix the notation, consider two sets $\mmS=\{S_1,\dots,S_n\}$ (``species'') and $\mmR=\{r_1,\dots,r_m\}$ (``reactions'').
+The DSR-graph, $G_{A,Z}$, associated to $(A,Z_X)$ is defined in the following way.
 The set of nodes of the graph is $\mmS\cup \mmR$ and hence there are $n+m$ nodes.
-There is a directed edge from a species $S_i$ to a reaction $r_u$ if and only if $v_{u,i}\neq 0$, that is, if and only if the species influences the reaction.
-This edge is assigned a symbolic label $e_{u,i}:=\sign(v_{u,i})z_{u,i}$.
-There is a directed edge from a reaction $r_u$ to a species $S_i$ with label $a_{i,u}$ if and only if $a_{i,u} \neq 0$, that is, if and only if the net stoichiometry of species $S_i$ in reaction $r_u$ is not zero.
+There is a directed edge from a species $S_i$ to a reaction $r_j$ if and only if $z_{j,i}\neq 0$.
+This edge is assigned a symbolic label $e_{j,i}:=z_{j,i}\cdot x_{j,i}$.
+There is a directed edge from a reaction $r_j$ to a species $S_i$ with label $a_{i,j}$ if and only if $a_{i,j} \neq 0$.

 A circuit in a graph $G$ is a sequence of distinct nodes $i_1,\ldots,i_l$ such that there is a directed edge from $i_k$ to $i_{k+1}$ for all $k\leq l-1$ and one from $i_l$ to $i_1$.
 A circuit must involve at least one edge.
 In this specific setting, any circuit involves an even number of edges.
 The label of a circuit is the product of the labels of the edges in the circuit.
-Two circuits are disjoint if they do not involve the same nodes.
-We will use circuits here and in Section~\ref{sec:soule}, but will treat them differently.
-In this section, a circuit has sign $(-1)$ if the number of species nodes in the circuit is even.
+Two circuits are disjoint if they do not have any common nodes.
+A circuit has sign $(-1)$ if the number of species nodes in the circuit is even.